In this guide, we tell you all you need to know about this pollutant and how to remove lead from tap water, at home.

 Reverse osmosis filters work by forcing the water through a membrane that blocks larger ions lead and iron while allowing water to pass through it.

-Being relatively small, point-of-use systems they sit under the kitchen sink or next to the kitchen faucet to eliminate nearly 98% of all lead in tap water.
+Being relatively small, point-of-use systems sit under the kitchen sink or next to the kitchen faucet to eliminate nearly 98% of all lead in tap water.

 Though they are notorious for wasting gallons of water for each gallon of filtered water they produce, they are one of the best long-term and cost-effective methods for lead removal from tap water.

 |Cost-effective and long-term solution||Does not work if the lead concentration is more than 150 ppb|